Admission to the Program

 Written Admission Exam Format

-Familiarity with the following tools expected
+Familiarity with the following tools is expected

 Suggested readings

-• Bransford, J.D., Brown, A.L. & Cocking, R.R.
+- Bransford, J.D., Brown, A.L. & Cocking, R.R.
 (2000).
 How people learn: Brain, mind, experience, and school.
 National Academy Press.

-• Gay, L.R., Mills, G.E., & Airasian, P.W.
+- Gay, L.R., Mills, G.E., & Airasian, P.W.
 (2011).
 Educational research: Competencies for analysis and applications.
 Pearson Higher Ed.

-• Mayer, R.E.
+- Mayer, R.E.
 (2024).
 The past, present, and future of the cognitive theory of multimedia learning.
 Educ Psychol Rev, 36, Article # 8. https://doi.org/10.1007/s10648-023-09842-1

-• Smaldino, S. E., Lowther, D. L., Russell, J. D., & Mims, C. (2019).
+- Smaldino, S. E., Lowther, D. L., Russell, J. D., & Mims, C. (2019).
 Instructional technology and media for learning (12th ed.).
 Pearson

-• Spector, M.J.
+- Spector, M.J.
 (2015).
 Foundations of educational technology: Integrative approaches and interdisciplinary perspectives.
 Routledge.

-• Touretzky, D., Gardner-McCune, C., & Seehorn, D. (2023).
+- Touretzky, D., Gardner-McCune, C., & Seehorn, D. (2023).
 Machine learning and the five big ideas in AI.
 International Journal of Artificial Intelligence in Education, 33(2), 233-266.